Showing posts with label Driving - Racers. Show all posts

 ROOAARRRRR!!!

-Turbo Cup was released in 1988 by Loriciel and places us behind the wheel of a Porsche 944.
+Turbo Cup was released in 1988 by Loriciel and puts us behind the wheel of a Porsche 944.
 Enjoy the practice run before moving up to the thrilling race events against computer-controlled competitors.
 The graphics are great, and even though I'm no Porsche fan, it's one of the best-looking 16-Bit racers.
-Sound effects are equally nice with the roar of that engine, which beats the YM buzz used in other racers of the day.
+Sound effects are equally nice, with the roar of that engine, which beats the YM buzz used in other racers of the day.

 Turbo Cup is a hard racer and will take many attempts before you've mastered the control mechanics.
 Stick with it, and you've got yourself a great racer that also looks and sounds rip-roaringly superb.

-• 8BitChip has a hard drive installable version to download.
+• 8BitChip has a hard drive-installable version to download.